tdanyluk/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in camera_calibration.py.
+The code for this step is contained in `camera.py` starting from line 48.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![Image undistortion][undistort]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Distortion correction is implemented in `camera.py` starting from line 48 and 101.
+OpenCV can simply undistort the image, given the camera matrix and the distortion coefficients.

 ![Image undistortion][undistort2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of gradient of lightness, gradient of saturation and saturation thresholds (thresholding steps at lines 56 through 58 in `thresholding.py`).
+I used a threshold based on "color", in HLS color space. (`thresholding.py`).
 Here's an example of my output for this step.
+I tried more sophisticated methods also, but this one proved good for the "project" and the "challenge" video.

 ![Thresholded image][threshold]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warp()`, which appears in lines 25 through 27 in the file `perspective.py`.
-The `warp()` function takes as inputs an image (`img`), and a perspective transformation matrix (`M`).
-The transformation matrix is calculated by getPerspectiveTransform based on the image size and the following hardcoded source and destination points:
+The code for my perspective transform includes a function called `warp()`, which appears in lines 104 through 105 in the file `camera.py`.
+The `warp()` function takes as inputs an image (`img`), and uses the perspective transformation matrix.
+The transformation matrix is calculated by get_perspective_transform (`camera.py` line 55) based on the image size and the following hardcoded source and destination points:

 ```
 src = np.float32(